-For the years ended December 31, 2013 and December 31, 2012, a total stock option compensation payment of \$556,097 and \$1,024,194 was recognized in the statement of loss and comprehensive loss.
+For the year ended December 31, 2013, a total stock option compensation payment expense of \$556,097 was recognized by the Company.

 RISKS AND UNCERTAINTIES

 Talon is subject to a number of risk factors due to the nature of the mineral business in which it is engaged, the limited extent of its assets and its stage of development.